-Currently, 14 states plus the District of Columbia and Puerto Rico have enacted laws making driver’s licenses available to eligible state residents regardless of their immigration status.
+Currently, 19 states plus the District of Columbia and Puerto Rico have enacted laws making driver’s licenses available to eligible state residents regardless of their immigration status.
 Several other states are considering similar policies.

-Under the federal REAL ID Act of 2005, states may issue driver’s licenses to applicants who are U.S. citizens, lawfully residing immigrants and/or people who cannot prove that they are authorized to be in the U.S. REAL ID–compliant licenses may be provided only to lawfully residing individuals.
-States may also issue licenses that do not satisfy REAL ID Act criteria (“non–REAL ID licenses” or “standard licenses”) to citizens and immigrants of all statuses, though state laws and rules for obtaining these licenses differ.
+Under the federal REAL ID Act of 2005, states may issue driver’s licenses to applicants who are U.S. citizens, lawfully residing immigrants, and/or people who cannot prove that they are authorized to be in the U.S. REAL ID–compliant licenses may be provided only to lawfully residing individuals.
+States may also issue licenses that do not satisfy REAL ID Act criteria (“non–REAL ID licenses” or “standard licenses”) to citizens and immigrants of all immigration statuses, though state laws and rules for obtaining these licenses differ.

 States have good reason to ensure that information provided to driver’s license agencies is not made available to U.S. Department of Homeland Security (DHS) agencies such as U.S. Immigration and Customs Enforcement (ICE) or U.S. Customs and Border Protection (CBP) for immigration enforcement purposes.
 Many of the state laws authorizing issuance of licenses to residents regardless of their immigration status include provisions limiting affirmative disclosure of department of motor vehicles (DMV) information.
 But DHS may have independent access to some of that data through means such as electronic networks, or simply by requesting information.
 State officials may be unaware of how these systems work or of whether their agencies comply with state rules.